nbrandtner/MTCG/README.md

 The project is structured into multiple packages, each handling different aspects of the game logic:

-- `game.restapi`: Contains the server and HTTP handlers for managing REST API routes.
+- `game.restapi`: Contains the `MTCGServer` class that initializes the server and sets up the various REST API routes.
+- `game.restapi.handlers`: Contains individual classes for each REST API handler.
+Each handler is responsible for a specific endpoint (e.g., `UserHandler`, `SessionHandler`, etc.).
 - `game.user`: Contains the `User` class and manages user-related functionality.
 - `game.card`: Contains the `Card` class that defines the properties of individual cards.
 - `game.deck`: Contains the `Deck` class for managing a user's deck of cards.